lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## IPv6 version field

+The IPv6 version field is labeled by the protocol parser as being the "version" field of the IPv6 protocol.
+Therefore, it only exists for IPv6 packets.
-This field always holds the same value.
-In the Rule, TV is set to 6, MO to "equal" and CDA to "not-sent".
+In the Rule, TV is set to 6, MO to "ignore" and CDA to "not-sent".

 ## IPv6 Traffic class field